Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

    The Transform panel for armatures in Edit Mode.

-We won't detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here </editors/3dview/transform/transform_control/index>` (note however, that some options, like snapping, do not seem to work, even though they are available...).
+We will not detail here the various transformations of bones, nor things like axis locking, pivot points, and so on, as they are common to most object editing, and already described :doc:`here </editors/3dview/transform/transform_control/index>` (note however, that some options, like snapping, do not seem to work, even though they are available...).
 The same goes for mirroring,
-as it's nearly the same as with :doc:`mesh editing </modeling/meshes/editing/deforming/mirror>`.
+as it is nearly the same as with :doc:`mesh editing </modeling/meshes/editing/deforming/mirror>`.
 Just keep in mind that bones' roots and tips behave more or less like meshes' vertices, and bones themselves act like edges in a mesh.